cocreations/cross-app-communications-ihealth/README.md

 This code is a quick and dirty proof-of-concept.

-It has been proven working with the iHealth CONNECT app and associated biometric devices.
+It has been proven working with the iHealth CONNECT app and a bluetooth blood pressure cuff.

 Making it public because no such example code existed at the time this was written.